Healthier Buildings Series: Reopening Guidance for Safer Schools

 For context, 75F invited two area school leaders to join the webcast and discuss their own school’s preparation for an unprecedented school year.

 Webcast hosts are 75F founder and CEO, Deepinder Singh; Principal of St. Joseph Catholic School, Bruce Richards; and Ronald Mandelbaum, Board Chairman of Bais Yaakov High School of the Twin Cities.
-To watch the recording of this webcast, please follow the above video link.
 For a PDF of our slides, click here.
 Continue reading for an overview of webcast content.

 How COVID-19 spreads, and what experts say you should do